 Don’t be afraid to ask for help.
 Get a mortgage lender’s assistance (or try for seller financing), if you can’t buy a home in all cash.
 Can’t find a tenant quickly?
 Enlist a local real estate agent’s help for a small fee.
 The fee will likely pale in comparison to months of lost rent, should the property stay vacant too long.

 A) Monitor your expenses and profits.
 Sell a property and cut your losses if it’s bringing down your overall portfolio.

 B) Reap the tax benefits.
 Leverage any tax benefits you might qualify for, including those that let you write off your property tax, mortgage interest and other expenses.

 C) Embrace the snowball method.
 Use profits from your first property to put the down payment on your second one, and so on and so forth.
 This keeps you from putting too much of your own money in the game, while also allowing you to grow and expand your portfolio over time.

 Once your portfolio has expanded, you may want to invest in a property management company to take over the day-to-day repairs and other needs of your tenants.
 This is especially important if your properties are situated across different locales and markets.

 Expanding Your Property Portfolio?

-If you’re thinking of expanding your property portfolio strategy to include more real estate, make sure to consider seller-financing as part of the deal.
-Finding properties that offer seller-financing as an option to purchase will allow you to circumvent the tedious bank and lender processes, as well as purchase properties faster and without stringent credit and down payment requirements.
-Of course seller-financing can be used to quickly sell properties as well, especially in a downed market scenario.
+If you’re considering expanding your property portfolio strategy to include more real estate, consider seller-financing as part of the deal.
+Finding properties that offer seller-financing as an option to purchase will allow you to circumvent the tedious bank and lender processes and purchase properties faster and without stringent credit and down payment requirements.
+Of course seller-financing can be used to quickly sell properties as well, especially in a down market scenario.

 Holding owner-financed real estate notes from the sale of a property could provide consistent income without all of the hassles of owning bricks as a landlord.
 Loan notes could easily be sold on the secondary market if you create the mortgage note correctly.